Lentinus strigosus

 Lentinus strigosus is a species of fungus in the family Polyporaceae.
-It is edible when young, but becomes very tough with age.

 Taxonomy

-The species was first described by Lewis David de Schweinitz in 1822 as Agaricus strigosus.
+The species was first described by Lewis David de Schweinitz in 1822 as Agaricus strigosus in North Carolina.

 Description

 The expanded cap is semi-vase-shaped with an inrolled edge, usually purple then fading to brownish.
 The flesh is white, thin, and tough.
 The gills are close, narrow, and cap-coloured then whitish.
 The stipe is short, lateral and hairy.
 The taste is often bitter.
 The spores are white and smooth.

 Similar species

 Phyllotopsis nidulans is similar, but is orange-yellow and has a poor odour.

+Distribution and habitat

+It can be found in parts of North America and the Philippines.

+Uses

+It is edible when young, but becomes very tough with age.